Paleoendemism

 Paleoendemism along with neoendemism is a possible subcategory of endemism.
 Paleoendemism refers to species that were formerly widespread but are now restricted to a smaller area.
 Neoendemism refers to species that have recently arisen, such as through divergence and reproductive isolation or through hybridization and polyploidy in plants.

 Etymology

 The first part of the word, paleo, comes from the Greek word palaiós, meaning "ancient".
-The second part of the word, endemism is from New Latin endēmicus, from Greek ενδήμος, endēmos, "native".
+The second part of the word, endemism is from Neo-Latin endēmicus, from Greek ενδήμος, endēmos, "native".
 Endēmos is formed of en meaning "in", and dēmos meaning "the people".

 Causes

 Changes in climate are thought to be the driving force in creating paleoendemic species, generally due to habitat loss.
 Regions where the climate has remained relatively stable form refugia which are more likely to be endemic hotspots today.
 This applies to both neoendemism and paleoendemism.
 However, paleoendemism differs as it does not require additional factors such as barriers and ecological opportunities as it does not rely on adaptive radiation like neoendemism does.
 It instead relies on the instability of other regions' climate, which may limit the range of a species to a more stable region, thus turning that species paleoendemic.
 Limited ability for dispersal is also important in the creation of endemic species.
 The two terms can essentially be defined as "cradles" of new species (neoendemism), or "museums" of old species (paleoendemism).